SebastianCoraccio/Dungeon-Generator/README.md

 To exit debug mode enter `-1` when prompted for the x position (or ctrl+c).

 **Note:** Dungeons with width or height higher than 100 will have visual errors with the indexes.
 They are written to only go up to 99.

+## Dungeon Drawer

+A small utility class is included with the project that can be used to output the generated dungeon as a PNG.
+The class can generate its own dungeon or takes a reference to an already created one.

+### Samples